dbeck121/CPI-Helper-Chrome-Extension/README.md

 - [Plugin] New Create named Groovy script plugin: create a Groovy resource with a name of your choice in the current iFlow.
 Special thanks to [Björn Konzmann](https://github.com/BKonzi)
 - [Feature] New floating toolbar: Trace, Messages, Info, Logs, Plugins and Runtime in a toolbar you can drag anywhere on the page.
 Switch between a wide variant with labels and a compact one with icons only.
 It remembers position and variant and no longer waits for the page header.
 - [Feature] Refreshed message popup in the style of the new toolbar.
 The header keeps the tenant color.
+- [Feature] Plugins moved from the message popup into their own section of the toolbar.
+Each plugin opens its content in a panel, plugins can bring an icon (messageSidebarContent.icon).
 - [Improvement] APIs and MCP servers use the integration cell runtime by default.
 - [Feature] Rewritten browser action popup: faster, without jQuery and Semantic UI, and it can open the plugin settings of the current tab.
 Artifact names in the popup are now escaped.
 Special thanks to [Alexander Aigner](https://github.com/aaigi)
 - [Feature] The browser tab title shows a readable name of the current app.
 Thanks to [Alexander Aigner](https://github.com/aaigi)